jonathanseibt/jonathanseibt.com/README.md

 `npm install --global yarn`

-> remember to check that you're at the root of the project, and then run:
+> remember to check if you're at the root of the project, and then run:

-`yarn`
+`yarn install`

 ### 4. Run